howdareyoureview/howdareyoureview.github.io/_posts/2017-10-01-review-florida-project.md

 - realist
 - Sean Baker
 twitter_text: Cute, complicated, and deeply unplesant.
 I Both admire the Florida Project and at the same time never want to see it again.
 introduction: Cute, complicated, and deeply unplesant.
 I Both admire the Florida Project and at the same time never want to see it again.
+score: 70
+author: Zach Saul
 ---